weaviate/weaviate-io/developers/weaviate/model-providers/google/embeddings-multimodal.md

 You can [specify](#vectorizer-parameters) one of the [available models](#available-models) for the vectorizer to use.
 Currently, `multimodalembedding@001` is the only available model.

 <!-- The default model (`textembedding-gecko@001` for Vertex AI, `embedding-001` for AI Studio) is used if no model is specified. -->

-For more information on configuring a vectorizer, see [Specify a vectorizer](/developers/weaviate/manage-data/collections#specify-a-vectorizer).

 import VectorizationBehavior from '/_includes/vectorization.behavior.mdx';